lanl/BEE/doc/User Guide for BeeSwarm.md

 * Those environment variables can be set either in CI script (i.e., `.travis.yml` for Travis CI and `.gitlab-ci.yml` for GitLab CI) or in environment variable settings provided by CI services (it can be found in `More options`->`Settings`->`Environment Variables` for Travis CI or `settings`->`CI/CD`->`Variables` for GitLab CI).
 It is recommended to set environment variables that contain password or tokens using the second way since it can hide sensitive information in console output.

-### Step 5: Setting timeout for scalability test command
+### Step 5: Set timeout for scalability test command
 By default, there is a timeout for each command that is being executed on CI services.
 If a command does not produce any new output or finish with a success exit code, it will be forcibly terminated.
 To make sure scalability test can finish without being interrupted by this timeout rule, it is recommended to set timeout manually to override default settings.
 For Tavis CI, the timeout for a command can be set using `tarvis_wait <time in minutes> <command>` as shown in the script in step 6.
 For GitLab CI, the timeout can be set in `Project settings` -> `CI/CD Pipelines` -> `Timeout`.
 The recommended timeout is 120 minutes.